Informal specialisationYear: 2020

-The Graduate Diploma in Science (Advanced) in BioSciences is a one-year program designed to extend students' knowledge and skills through a supervised research project together with advanced coursework in biosciences disciplines.
-Alternatively, students are also able to complete the Graduate Diploma in Science (Advanced) by coursework alone (100 point coursework option), without a research component.
+The Graduate Diploma in Science (Advanced) in Biosciences is a one-year program designed to extend students' knowledge and skills through a supervised research project together with advanced coursework in biosciences disciplines.

 Intended learning outcomes

-At the completion of this specialisation, Graduates will be able to:
+At the completion of this program, students will have skills in: